fourgates/aws-cdk-rds-lambda-ssm/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

-This project was generated for this blog post [Provision an RDS Instance using the AWS CDK and Secrets](https://blog.phillipninan.com/provision-an-rds-instance-using-the-aws-cdk-and-secrets)
+This project was generated for this blog post FIXME